techjay-c/tp/docs/DeveloperGuide.md

 ##### Feature Details
 1. Users initiate a search for a dentist using either a unique `DENTIST_ID` or by inputting specific `KEYWORDS` that might match a dentist's name.
-2. If the user opts for an ID-based search, the system processes the request to return a single record that matches the provided dentist ID.
+2. If the user opts for an ID-based search, the system processes the request to return a single record that matches the provided `DENTIST_ID`.
 3. If keywords are used, the system performs a broader search by comparing the keywords as substrings with the names in the dentist records.
 4. In scenarios where the search criteria do not correspond with any existing records (either no matching ID or keywords), the system generates an error message informing the user of the unsuccessful search attempt.
 5. When matches are found, the system displays a list of dentists whose records meet the search criteria.

 ##### Feature Considerations

-The `search-dentist` feature in ToothTracker focuses on searching using either a dentist's unique ID or keywords matching a dentist's name, prioritizing speed and simplicity in accessing dentist records.
+The `search-dentist` feature in ToothTracker focuses on searching using either a unique `DENTIST_ID` or keywords matching a dentist's name, prioritizing speed and simplicity in accessing dentist records.
 For more complex searching which requires additional dentist attributes, users are recommended to use the `filter-dentist` command instead.
 This approach ensures a balanced functionality within ToothTracker, offering a balance between quick searches for immediate needs while also accommodating more complex and attribute-specific inquiries.